-- Implement a Green Impact Excellence project for 2016 -2018 with Unitots on campus Nursery
+- Implement Green Impact Excellence project for 2017-19

-- Minimise food waste and comply with the Universities separate food waste collection service and provide facilities for recycling and disposing of plate waste
+- Minimise food waste and comply with the University’s separate food waste collection service and provide facilities for recycling and disposing of plate waste

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.